 Pixie grew up in Chevy Chase, MD, attended the National Cathedral School, and majored in English at Mount Holyoke.
 After earning a master's in English from UC Berkeley, she returned to the East Coast and was immediately hired to teach English at Sweet Briar College in Virginia.
-In 1963, she went to the University of Oxford, where she met future husband, Tom.
-They married, returned to the US, and had a son, Freddy, who was born with hemophilia.
+In 1963, she went to the University of was born with hemophilia.
 Tom went to work for the US Public Health Service and later the National Center for Health Statistics.
 After the birth of their second child, Lisa, Pixie worked part-time at home on publications for the National Cathedral School.
 When Lisa entered kindergarten in 1974, Pixie joined NCS's development office staff, ultimately serving as the school's alumnae director from 1988 until her retirement in 1997.